cache-token/docs/FEES.md

 The contract owner has the ability to force collection of these inactive fees on a prorated basis at any point in time on inactive accounts.

 If at any point an account resumes any activity (originates a transaction to the contract), the account is "reactivated", previously owed fees are deducted, and the storage fee clock is reset to 0.
-The account cannot be marked inactive for another 3 years of inactivity.
+The account cannot be marked inactive unless it reamains inactive for another 3 years from the reset date.

-**Inactive fees are totally disjoint and non-coincident with storage fees**.
+**Inactive fees are totally distinct from and non-coincident with storage fees**.
 When an account is marked inactive, previously owed storage fees are paid automatically, and inactive fees begin accruing from the moment the account had been inactive for 3 years.

 An account can be marked inactive in three ways.

-1. The contract owner can make a transaction to mark it inactive after 3 or more years of inactivity
+1. The contract owner can make a transaction to mark it inactive after 3 or more years of inactivity.
 2. If an account receives tokens after having been inactive for a long period, it is marked inactive.
-That is, we opportunistically mark it inactive when another account sends tokens to that address.
+That is, we automatically mark an account inactive when another account sends tokens to that address.
-3. If an account has been inactive for 3 years, but was never marked inactive by the contract owner, and then the account makes a transaction after a long period of dormancy (like when recovering lost keys), the transaction will temporarily the account to inactive, pay all owed fees, and then unmark it as inactive.
+3. If an account has been inactive for 3 years, but was never marked inactive by the contract owner, and then the account makes a transaction after a long period of dormancy (like when recovering lost keys), the transaction will temporarily set the account to inactive, pay all owed fees, and then unmark it as inactive.

 Therefore in all cases, if an account is ever inactive for 3 years or more, it wil always pay all owed storage and inactive fees.
 Also note if the contract owner forces paying storage fees on an overdue account it does not alter the 'inactivity' clock for that account.
 Therefore, the contract owner can continue collecting owed storage fees on accounts and still mark it as inactive when it later crosses the 3 year inactivity threshold.

-Users can avoid having inactive accounts by simply making any valid transaction with the token (like sending to self) at least once every 1094 days.
+Users can avoid having inactive accounts by simply making any valid transaction with the token (such as sending to self) at least once every 1094 days.

 ## Transfer fee
 The transfer fee is a simple mechanism that charges 10 basis points (0.10%) on the amount of tokens sent in each `transfer`.
 The transfer fee will not deduct from the total sent, but will be in addition to the sending amount.
 For instance, if 5 tokens are sent from Alice to Bob, the total transfer amount will be 5.005, with 5 tokens going to Bob and 0.005 tokens being sent to a fee collection address controlled by Cache.

 Note that transferring tokens to the same address incurs no transfer fee.
-This as a simple case to pay storage fees without calling a special contract function.
+This is a simple way to pay storage fees without calling a special contract function.

 ## Important Note On Balance Representation

 ### Balance Decay
-The Cache contract is unique in that it will show the user balance `balanceOf()` not as it is currently stored in the contract storage, but the balance taking into account owed fees.
+The CACHE contract is unique in that it will show the user balance `balanceOf()` not as it is currently stored in the contract storage, but the balance taking into account owed fees.
 Token balances appear to decay over time, even if the accrued fees have not yet been collected.
 This is a deliberate design choice to allow compatibility with existing wallets so that choosing to "Send Entire Balance" or "Maximum" as shown by `balanceOf()`, will not fail due to insufficient balance after fees.
 The contract implements an additional function `balanceOfNoFees()`, which is the typical ERC-20 implementation that shows the contract storage value of the current balance, without taking owed fees into consideration.

 ### Transfer Fee Included
 The transfer fee also adds another modification to the shown balance.
 For our design, we desire for transactions to not deduct the transfer fee from the amount sent, while also desiring for the 'Send Entire Balance' on existing wallets to still work.
 In order to acheive this goal, the `balanceOf` functions shows the maximum amount that can be sent, taking into account the transfer fee.
 For instance if a user, Alice, received 10 tokens, has no storage fees due, and the transfer fee is 10 basis points, the maximum she could send is: